 - West (Occidente) – San Jeronimo – Calle 22A #17-23 (Parque)

 So, at the end of 2017, there were four Justo y Beuno stores in Bello, one in Caldas, three in Envigado, two in Sabaneta, 13 in Medellín, one in Itagüí, seven in the East (Oriente), two in the north and one in the East (Occidente).
+But since that time the chain has added many more stores in the Medellín area.

 The Bottom Line: Shopping at Justo y Bueno